 How can a company prepare for the potential changes of the Omnibus proposal?

 If a company has already invested in sustainability reporting and started assessing impacts, it may still be worthwhile to continue, regardless of whether reporting remains mandatory.
-Even if the CSRD thresholds change and the company is no longer required to report, it can continue its sustainability efforts, for example, by publishing a voluntary sustainability report based on the VSME standard.
-This would allow the company to continue its sustainability work at its own, lighter and more flexible pace, while still remaining competitive, and potentially even positioning itself as a frontrunner in procurement situations.
+Even if the CSRD thresholds change, the company could still continue its sustainability efforts.
+That can be done by, for example, publishing a voluntary sustainability report based on the VSME standard.
+This would allow the company to continue its sustainability work at its own, lighter and more flexible pace.
+And doing so while still remaining competitive, and potentially even positioning itself as a frontrunner in procurement situations.

 Amid all the regulations and obligations, it’s important to remember that climate change isn’t going anywhere even if legal requirements are eased.
-Reporting on sustainability for the sake of reporting alone is not a guarantee of real progress; genuine action is needed to drive meaningful change.
+Reporting on sustainability for the sake of reporting alone is not a guarantee of real progress.
+Instead, genuine action is needed to drive meaningful change.
 Despite everything, this may be a good moment to take a closer look at your company’s sustainability and identify the most relevant areas for improvement in your operations.